 A sharpshooting guard nicknamed 'Red Velvet' whose smooth three-point stroke has defined his role as a valuable floor-spacer in the NBA.

-Kevin Huerter's game is defined by a specific, coveted skill: he can shoot the lights out.
-Dubbed 'Red Velvet' for his red hair and smooth playing style, Huerter left the University of Maryland after two seasons and was drafted by the Atlanta Hawks in 2018.
-He quickly became a fan favorite, known for his quick release and confidence from beyond the arc.
-His shooting gravity was a key component of the Hawks' unexpected run to the Eastern Conference Finals in 2021, where his timely baskets provided crucial spacing for star guard Trae Young.
-Traded to the Sacramento Kings and later to the Detroit Pistons, Huerter's value remains clear—in a league obsessed with three-point efficiency, a player who can consistently knock down shots and move without the ball will always find a home.
-His career is a case study in how a single elite skill, mastered and weaponized, can forge a lasting NBA identity.
+Kevin Huerter shot 38.9% from three-point range over his first six NBA seasons, providing critical spacing for star guards.
+Dubbed 'Red Velvet' for his red hair and smooth style, he left the University of Maryland after two seasons and was drafted by the Atlanta Hawks in 2018.
+His shooting gravity was a key component of the Hawks' unexpected run to the Eastern Conference Finals in 2021.
+Traded to the Sacramento Kings and later to the Detroit Pistons, his value remains clear: in a league obsessed with three-point efficiency, a player who consistently knocks down shots and moves without the ball will always find a home.

 1997–2012